 Sampling with a beat sheet is not recommended, as the leafhoppers are small (3 mm) and often fly off before being counted.
 Liz Williams will be evaluating leafhopper monitoring methods this summer so watch this space.

 Seed transmission is highly unlikely to be responsible for last season’s outbreaks, as the incidence of phytoplasma in pigeon pea crops in different paddocks (planted with the same seed) varied from very low to extremely high.

-Leafhopper specimens should be sent to Hugh and Liz in small containers with sampling type (sweep net, etc.), date, crop (type and stage) and location details (including GPS coordinates).
+Leafhopper specimens should be sent to Hugh in small containers with sampling type (sweep net, etc.), date, crop (type and stage) and location details (including GPS coordinates).
 Note also the length of time between the sample and phytoplasma symptoms appearing (if applicable)

 Infected plant samples should be sent to Murray Sharman for molecular (PCR) testing to determine the strain of phytoplasma in affected crops, distribution and host range.
 Send plant samples (just the affected parts) in a sealed plastic bag with paper towel inside to soak up condensation.
 Keep cool, but not frozen, and dispatch in an insulated container (a cardboard box with shredded paper insulation will do) via an express courier.
 Please email or call Murray to let him know the samples are coming, so that arrangements can be made to keep them cool on arrival.

 Hugh Brier (0428 188 069; [email protected])